EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Security Considerations {#security}

 ## Security Properties
 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness, and identity protection.
-As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U. SIGMA also provides Key Compromise Impersonation (KCI) resistance.
+As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U. SIGMA and EDHOC also provide Key Compromise Impersonation (KCI) resistance.

 EDHOC with asymmetric authentication offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
 The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.